 How does it work?

 To take part, teachers must first register their school.
 Next, students, their parents/guardians or their teachers can submit artwork.
 These artworks are then judged by a panel of artists and arts professionals with selected artworks displayed online and on-site at the Royal Academy of Arts.

 Key dates for 2024

 Who can take part?

-Students aged 4-19 studying in the UK can enter artworks.
+Students aged 4-19 living and studying in the UK can enter artworks.
 Homeschooled students are welcome to submit too.
 Read more about submitting as a homeschool.

 How can I enter?

 Submitting artwork is completely free and is done online.
 First, a teacher needs to register your school.
 Once the school is registered, your artwork can be submitted.
 If you’re 12 or under, a teacher or parent/guardian will need to enter for you; if you’re 13 or over you can submit artwork yourself.

 Each student can submit one artwork and there is no theme.
 When you enter, we’ll ask for an image of your artwork plus some information about the piece such as title, size, and a little text about the artwork and why you made it.
 Your artwork will be seen by our panel of judges and the selected pieces will be shown in our online exhibition.
 Some of the artworks will also be shown at the Royal Academy of Arts.